jswec/Phase-3-Project/README.md

 ## The Model

-Our full findings and  can be found in [FinalNotebook.ipynb].
+Our full findings and  can be found in [FinalNotebook.ipynb](./FinalnNotebook.ipynb).

 Following our exploratory data analysis and identification of the most important features, we ran through several iterations of a model and were able to develop a final model using a balanced and scaled version of our dataset.